TiTi87/PSPasswordHaveBeenPwnd/README.md

 # PSPasswordHaveBeenPwnd
-A powershell API demonstrator for haveibeenpwned.com/Passwords
+A PowerShell API demonstrator for haveibeenpwned.com/Passwords Origin from this (post)[https://geekeries.org/2019/03/est-ce-que-mon-mot-de-passe-a-ete-pirate/] (in french)